 So, we can see that Greenland’s name came about from an attempt to lure settlers to come and colonise it.

-It’s also likely that Greenland was actually greener a thousand years ago when Erik the Red landed there, with some evidence suggesting that the island’s southern reaches were forested.
+It’s also likely that Greenland was actually greener a thousand years ago when Erik the Red landed there.
+Some archaeological evidence suggests that parts of southern Greenland supported shrubs and limited woodland during warmer periods.

 And it’s true that Erik landed in one of the most sheltered and temperate parts of the island – which is actually further south than Iceland – so perhaps he didn’t realise quite how icy the rest of the island was!